wontae-gramin9/React-testing-library/README.md

 \* Also called red-green testing as tests go from reds to green passed state as software codes written.

+### What to test?

+- If components render
+- If components render with props
+- If components render in different states
+- If components reacts to events

+### What not to test?

+- Implementation details
+  - Care more about how components behave, than how implemented.
+- 3rd party code
+  - Should care what I wroted, not a validate 3rd party
+- Code that is not important to users
+  - Ex, Utility functions

 ##### JEST WATCH MODE
 ```npm test``` starts JEST on watch mode.